nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* residents in a household
+* household resident
+* has a lot of items at home and cannot constantly keep track of their respective locations
-* has a need to manage a significant number of household items
+* has a lot of perishable items with various expiry dates that are difficult to remember
-* prefer desktop apps over other types
+* prefers desktop applications over other types
-* can type fast
+* fast typist
-* prefers typing to mouse interactions
+* prefers typing to using mouse
-* is reasonably comfortable using CLI apps
+* comfortable using CLI applications

-**Value proposition**: A centralized inventory manager that helps to track the location of items in a household, their individual quantities and respective expiry dates.
+**Value proposition**: Every info of every item you have at home - all in one place.
+One command is all you have to key in to add, delete or find for an item.
+StoreMando keeps track of everything you need so that you don't have to physically search for an item to obtain information on it.
+Get everything you need from StoreMando - locations, quantities and expiry dates.

 ### User stories